limegimlet/covid_dataviz/index.md

 {% endraw %}

 <blockquote><b>Data notes</b>: to make sure these decreases aren't simply due to less testing, these counts are based on the net incidence rate change: the % change of `incid_tous` less the % change of the `tx_depistage`.</blockquote>
-s

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## Elderly incidence rate changes are still TBD
+## Elderly incidence rate changes TBD

 Coming soon: it takes more time to calculate net changes in elderly incidence rates, since it first requires calculating the elderly test rates.

-## ICU saturation is still growing in nearly all departments
+## ICU saturation still growing in nearly all departments

 By contrast, as of Nov 14 there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.